 There are many benefits to forming a library district, the most important of which is providing our highly popular library system with a reliable source of revenue long-term so that it can grow with the community it serves.

-A library district will fund overdue repairs at the George Reynolds branch and restore its hours to pre-pandemic levels.
+Ballot measure 6C will fund overdue repairs at the George Reynolds branch and restore its hours to pre-pandemic levels.
 A library district would also allow for expanded programming and services, including makerspace and STEAM activities, at the Reynolds and Meadows branches.

 Unincorporated Boulder County